[ Printer Friendly Version ] [ Report Abuse ]

 I hope that at least my macaroni made it out okay.
 With a little caution I stick a fork in the macaroni pan.
 It gets stuck into a clump of macaroni, when I pull it out half the macaroni hangs on it, sticking together like a bunch of teenage girls.
 That’s slightly problematic, since I have nothing else to serve.

 “Oh help me god,” I groan, looking up at the clock.
 It’s a quarter to seven, which means I barely have time to come up with a rescue plan.
 I open the fridge and take a look at my remaining food.
 There is a bottle of ketchup and some onions.
 I’ve got some cheese left.
 That might work.

-If I can unstuck my macaronis a little and cover them in ketchup, fried unions and cheese, it will make a decent meal, right?
+If I can unstick my macaronis a little and cover them in ketchup, fried unions and cheese, it will make a decent meal, right?

-I let her into my flat, feeling a little shy.
-I know what’s waiting for her on the dinner table and I’m not too proud of it.
-She looks around shortly, handing me the wine and the present before taking of her coat.
+“Happy birthday!”
+Lily chimes as I let her into my flat.
+I’m feeling a little shy now, I know what’s waiting for her on the dinner table and I’m not too proud of it.
+She looks around shortly, handing me the wine and the present before taking off her coat.
 Her dress is even more amazing now I can see all of it.
-It’s dark blue and really fitting, bringing out her shape very nicely.
+It’s dark blue and really fitting, bringing out her figure in all the right ways.